"HAMSTTR"© ( Histogram And Meter Settings To The Right )

 HAMSTTR will minimize the noise that potentially occurs in the darker regions of the image.

 So far so good, now fast forward to August 2009 and a simple question regarding ISO settings posted on POTN results in a 20 page long debate re: use of the word "exposure"

-In nutshell, some old school purists would have it that we can not include the sensitivity of our cameras digital sensors in the "exposure" equation, because the current dictionary definition refers only to three components, ( luminance, Aperture, and shutter duration) ...not four.
+In a nutshell, some old school purists would have it that we can not include the sensitivity of our cameras digital sensors in the "exposure" equation, because the current dictionary definition refers only to three components, ( luminance, Aperture, and shutter duration) ...not four.
 ISO is not part of the "triangle".

 1/100, f/4, ISO 100 is in fact the exact same "exposure" as a shot taken